dirkdd/Advanced-Vibe-Coding-Enterprise/README.md

 ```

 4. As you progress through different phases of development, reference specific sections of the methodology to maintain context.

+## Template Customization Guidelines

+To adapt the templates for your specific project needs:

+1. **Environment-Specific Rules**:
+   - Edit `.cursor/rules/environment.mdc` to specify your actual OS, shell, and language versions
+   - Update platform-specific commands in error handling rules

+2. **Project-Specific Rules**:
+   - Replace placeholder values in `templates/cursor-rules/project-specific-rules.mdc`
+   - Add technology-specific guidelines (React, Node.js, Terraform, etc.)
+   - Set appropriate glob patterns to target relevant files

+3. **Documentation Templates**:
+   - Add project-specific sections to implementation guides
+   - Customize architecture diagrams with your actual system components
+   - Extend templates with domain-specific requirements

+4. **Rules Evolution**:
+   - As your project grows, evolve your cursor rules following the guidance in `documentation/cursor-rules-evolution.md`
+   - Implement regular reviews and versioning of your rules
+   - Split rules into domain-specific files for larger projects

+Refer to the `examples/web-application-example/` directory for specific customization examples.

 ## Future Development Roadmap